-Pre-requisites: Junior Standing or higher Students will obtain practical on-the-job training in an IT environment.
+Lecture Pre-requisites: Junior Standing or higher Students will obtain practical on-the-job training in an IT environment.
 In addition to work experience, students will have regular meetings with an academic advisor and create a variety of supporting assignments.

-BCIS 17, 27, 37, 47 TOPICS IN COMPUTER INFORMATION SYSTEMS

-UNITS: 1-3 Lecture

-Select topics in the field of Computer Information Systems as determined by student and faculty interests.
+BCIS 17, 27, 37, 47 TOPICS IN COMPUTER INFORMATION SYSTEMS UNITS: 1-3 Lecture Pre-requisites: Varies Select topics in the field of Computer Information Systems as determined by student and faculty interests.